Pandemic Letters: The Wind or a Leaf Stuck to the Sidewalk

 We read through all ten poems in the series between Natalie Diaz and Ada Limón entitled “Envelopes of Air,” discussing the craft of the poems and our initial reactions and thoughts.
 We waited several weeks to begin a pair project because we wanted to get to know each other better, and felt that the project would be more meaningful after forging a deeper connection.
 Fortunately, we began to read Diaz and Limón’s work in the middle of the semester.
 We were inspired by their correspondence, and thought a similar poetic correspondence would be a perfect pair project to facilitate the growth of our relationship.
 The project became an enriching way to explore our feelings about the pandemic and our isolation.
 Addressing another in a poetic structure opened up new venues for self discovery and facilitated a greater understanding of the world around us.

-Robin Messing’s short story, “Drive-by” was a 2011 nominee for a Pushcart Prize.
-She is the author of a novel, Serpent in the Garden of Dreams, and two poetry chapbooks, From Temporary Worker and Holding Not Having.
-She has contributed vocal tracks to Cornelius Eady and Rough Magic’s forthcoming CD, The Sterling Brown Project.
-Her stories, poems, and essays have been published in Catamaran Literary Review, Cosmonauts Avenue, Distillery, Drunken Boat.
-New Ohio Review, New York Newsday, The Sycamore Review, Vinyl Poetry, Washington Square, and others.
-She has recently completed a second novel, When They Were Fire.
+Robin Messing’s short story, “Drive-by” was a nominee for a Pushcart Prize.
+Her essay, “Writing a Redeemable Man,” was a finalist for the 2021 Gulf Coast Nonfiction Prize.
+Guest Editor Sarah Cypher chose an excerpt from Messing’s new novel, When They Were Fire, for Leon Literary’s novel excerpt contest, publication forthcoming.
+Messing is author of a previous novel, Serpent in the Garden of Dreams, and two poetry chapbooks, From Temporary Worker and Holding Not Having.
+She is a vocalist on Cornelius Eady and Rough Magic’s recording, The Sterling Brown Project.
+Her stories, poems, and essays have been published in Catamaran Literary Review, Cosmonauts Avenue, Defunct, Distillery, Drunken Boat.
+Lithub, New Ohio Review, New York Newsday, Rhino, The Sycamore Review, Vinyl Poetry, Washington Square, and others.